 With the tool we can ask the database about what frequencies in what area is used.
 Report shows spectrum regulation and location.
 The alliance shall pay the fee if the group wants to use this tool to see the regulation of 60 GHz in Europe, etc. Price: 6000 EUR/year.

 The Alliance has to decide where we want to operate.
-In the next f2f meeting we have to agree/consult and come to a consensus about where the technology is supposed to be standardized.
+In the next Face to face meeting we have to agree/consult and come to a consensus about where the technology is supposed to be standardized.
 Only EU?
 What countries?

 To know what freq. band is available in what countries.
 This info is possible to be extracted from the DEKRA tool, just to see what kind of interference we can have in each location.

 Proposal from Vinod: Spectrum group to make a proposal about spectrum and countries as starting point, sent upfront to discuss in the next meeting.
-Subscribed by FFons.
+Subscribed by Francesc.
 This is a first approach that we can extend later in other countries, freqs, etc.

 Spectrum group to focus first in EU and then see constraints in other regions in the world.
 There is consensus about this.